Saturday, October 22, 2011

 1947: Tetsu Yamauchi, bass guitarist for Free and the Faces, was born in Fukuoka, Japan.

 1952: Brent Mydland, keyboard player and vocalist who joined the Grateful Dead in 1979, was born in Munich, Germany.
-He died in his home at age 38 from a drug overdose.
+He died in his home on July 26, 1990 from drugs.

 1953: Charlotte Caffey, lead guitarist of the Go-Go's, was born in Santa Monica, California.